conda/ceps/cep-20.2.md

 ## Context section

+The context section is a dictionary with key-value pairs that can be used for string interpolation.
+The right-hand side of the key-value pair is a scalar (bool, number or string).

+The variables can reference other variables from the context section.

+> ![NOTE]
+> The order of the keys is not enforced by the YAML standard.
+We expect parsers to parse maps (especially the context section)
+> in the order they are defined in the file.
+However, we do not require this behavior for the recipe to be valid to conform to the YAML standard.
+> Given this, implementations need to ensure topological sorting is done before string interpolation.

 ```yaml
 # The context dictionary defines arbitrary key-value pairs for Jinja interpolation
 # and replaces the {% set ... %} commands commonly used in recipes